-The Juaneño language was traditionally spoken on the San Juan Creek (in what is now Orange County).
-In pre-contact times, there were perhaps 1000 speakers of Juaneño (Kroeber 1925).
-Today, there are no first-language speakers (Golla 2011).
+The traditional Juaneño language area is on the San Juan Creek (in what is now Orange County).
+In pre-contact times, there were perhaps 1,000 speakers of Juaneño (Kroeber 1925).
+In the 21st century, there are no first-language speakers (Golla 2011).

 Juaneño is a member of the Takic branch of the Uto-Aztecan language family.
 Within Takic, it is most closely related to Cahuilla, Cupeño, and Luiseño, and more distantly to Gabrielino, Kitanemuk, Serrano, and Tataviam.
 The other Uto-Aztecan languages of California are Tubatulabal and the Numic languages (Chemehuevi-Southern Paiute-Ute, Comanche, Kawaiisu, Mono, Northern Paiute, Panamint, and Shoshone).

 Selected archival materials at Berkeley

 - Golla, Victor.
 2011.
 California Indian languages.
 Berkeley: University of California Press.